calvin-kihoro/php-design-patterns/README.md

 ### PHP design patterns
-Develop Common php design patterns with examples
+Common design patterns used in php projects.